MaurineTanui/Automotives/README.md

 # Automotives
-This repository is an analysis of the vehicle types
+This repository is an analysis of the type of vehicle in terms of sales(pricing)and their popularity